jlederer1/DKST/README.md

 ```

 ## Installation and Setup
-To install the required dependencies, follow these steps:
+To install the required dependencies, clone the repository and follow these steps:

-1. Ensure you have Python 3 and pip installed:
+1. Ensure you have Python 3 and pip installed (I recommend Python 3.9.13 for this project):
     ```sh
     python3 --version
     pip3 --version